Saigō Jūdō: Imperial Japanese Army

 In 1869, two years after the establishment of the Meiji government, Saigō went to Europe with General Yamagata Aritomo to study European military organizations, tactics and technologies.
 After his return to Japan, he was appointed a lieutenant-general in the new Imperial Japanese Army.
 He commanded Japanese expeditionary forces in the Taiwan Expedition of 1874.

 In 1873, his brother Saigō Takamori resigned from the government, over the rejection of his proposal to invade Korea during the Seikanron debate.
-Many other officials from the Satsuma region followed suit, however, Saigō Jūdō continued to remain loyal to the Meiji government.
+Many other officials from the Satsuma region followed suit.
+However, Saigō Jūdō continued to remain loyal to the Meiji government.
 Upon the death of his brother in the Satsuma Rebellion, Saigō Jūdō became the primary political leader from Satsuma.
 In accord with the kazoku peerage system enacted in 1884, he received the title of count (hakushaku).

 Government official

 Saigō held a string of important positions in the Itō Hirobumi cabinet, including Navy Minister (1885, 1892–1902).

-As Minister of Internal Affairs, Saigō pushed strongly for the death penalty for Tsuda Sanzō, the accused in the Ōtsu incident of 1891, and threatened Kojima Korekata should the sentence be more lenient.
+As Minister of Home Affairs, Saigō pushed strongly for the death penalty for Tsuda Sanzō, the accused in the Ōtsu incident of 1891, and threatened Kojima Korekata should the sentence be more lenient.